Geo-Python-2017/exercise-7-pszhuchkov/README.md

 You should:

 1. Load the Helsinki temperature data file produced above (`helsinki.csv`) into Pandas
-2. Convert the `DATE_m` column to the Pandas datetime format.
+2. Convert the `DATE_m` (or your equivalent date variable) column to the Pandas datetime format.
 3. Set the `DATE_m` column as the DataFrame index
 4. Make a line plot of temperatures in Celsius from 2010-2017.
     - The line should be a dashed black line with circles for the data points, and include a descriptive title and axis labels.